LeastSaneDeveloper/lsdevs-redirector/README.md

-# lsdev-s-redirector
+# lsdevs-redirector
-Redirects sites to F(L)OSS alternatives.
+Userscript to redirect sites to F(L)OSS alternatives.